 John has also focused on gathering the best Canadian Heritage Varieties available from across the country.
 All the garlic stock he has chosen over the years has had to meet certain criteria, including, great flavour, good bulb size, strong plant vigour, and tolerance for a wide range of growing conditions.

-The farm now offers its premium garlic seed and food garlic to Canadian customers through its online store.
+The farm now offers its premium garlic seed customers through its online store.

-John Boy Farms uses traditional growing methods that have been adopted by organic growers.
-The farm never sprays their garlic with pesticides, always uses cover crops and has long crop rotations.
+John Boy Farms uses natural growing methods that have been adopted by organic growers.
+The farm never sprays their garlic crop with pesticides, always uses cover crops and has long crop rotations.

 Every plant is individually inspected multiple times during the growing season and at harvest.
 Any garlic that appears weak and/or shows signs of disease or infection is always removed immediately and destroyed to ensure only the strongest, healthiest garlic seed is kept.